 Large grounds container

 Choosing the Best Coffee Grinder for French Press

-There’s a number of things which you need to consider in order to choose the best coffee grinder for French press.
+There’s a number of things that you need to consider in order to choose the best coffee grinder for the French press.
 A little knowledge of these factors will help you a lot.

 Manual vs Electric

 Coffee grinders can be both electric or manual, and both of these have their own pros and cons.
-Manual coffee makers are most of the time cheap, but their performance is limited.
-It will take longer to grind the beans, you will have to sweat yourself a little and controlling the size of the grind is something not desirable in manual grinders.
-On the other side, an electric coffee grinder does the grinding quickly, the results are always good and they offer you precise grind size adjustment.
+Manual coffee makers are, most of the time, cheap, but their performance is limited.
+It will take longer to grind the beans, you will have to sweat yourself a little, and controlling the size of the grind is something not desirable in manual grinders.
+On the other hand, an electric coffee grinder does the grinding quickly.
+The results are always good, and they offer you precise grind size adjustment.
 But there is no doubt about the fact that they are expensive compared to manual grinders.

 Burr vs Blade

-Whereas, a burr grinder gets you the best grinding results.
-The size of coffee grounds is always even and it also offers you size adjustment option.
-But truth behold, they are expensive and they take longer for grinding the beans.
-And for this reason, a burr grinder is always preferred for French press because you will be needing the option for altering the grind size.
+Whereas a burr grinder gets you the best grinding results.
+The size of coffee grounds is always even, and it also offers you a size adjustment option.
+But truth beholds, they are expensive, and they take longer to grind the beans.
+And for this reason, a burr grinder is always preferred for the French press because you will be needing the option for altering the grind size.

 Stainless-steel vs Ceramic